k-kinzal/dgeni-markdown-example/docs/ng/provider/$compileProvider.md

 Retrieves or overrides the default regular expression that is used for whitelisting of safe urls during a[href] sanitization.

-The sanitization is a security measure aimed at prevent XSS attacks via html links.
+The sanitization is a security measure aimed at preventing XSS attacks via html links.

 Any url about to be assigned to a[href] via data-binding is first normalized and turned into an absolute url.
 Afterwards, the url is matched against the `aHrefSanitizationWhitelist`